datocms/plugins-sdk/packages/sdk/docs/manualFieldExtensions.md

 }
 ```

-At the first mount of our component, we're calling `ctx.startAutoResizer()` so that the iframe will continuously auto-adjust its size based on the content we're rendering, and we're also setting a default value for our options if none are specified.
+At the first mount of our component, we're setting a default value for our options if none are specified, and we're also calling `ctx.startAutoResizer()` so that the iframe will continuously auto-adjust its size based on the content we're rendering.

 As the user changes values for the inputs, we're using `ctx.setParameters()` to propagate the change to the main DatoCMS application.